 Florian Nouh‘s Vegetable Casserole With Creamy Sauce and Crunchy Macadamia Topping will feed a crowd.
 It’s full of fresh vegetables that are blanketed in a simple, savory sauce, and then topped with a crunchy macadamia-breadcrumb topping that browns in the oven.
 This casserole is the perfect meal for a family holiday dinner!

 Roasted cauliflower is one of the most delicious foods on the planet, and the presentation in this Cauliflower Pot Roast by the Cruelty Free Family makes it fancy enough to serve on any occasion.
 The accompanying gravy is packed with lentils, cashews, and nutritional yeast — and plenty of flavors.
 Smother your roasted veggies and potatoes in this gravy, and you’ve got yourself a complete meal!

 Lee Khatchadourian-Reese‘s Avocatta Lasagna Rolls will please the palate of anybody who loves Italian food!
 What’s avocatta?
 Instead of your typical cashew-tofu ricotta, these lasagna rolls are filled with a blend of everyone’s favorite stone fruit, avocado, fresh spinach and tomatoes, and dried herbs.
 The result is as good as it sounds.

 18. Baked Eggplant Stacks With Cashew Cream

 Put a twist on the classic Italian dish with Jennifer Strohmeyer‘s Baked Eggplant Stacks With Cashew Cream.
-Baked eggplant is layered with a homemade cashew ricotta, balsamic-infused baby spinach, and marinara sauce.
-This recipe is perfect for a special dinner when presentation really counts.
+Baked eggplant is layered with homemade cashew ricotta, balsamic-infused baby spinach, and marinara sauce.
+This recipe is perfect for a special dinner when the presentation really counts.